 Identify what a privileged account is

-The exact parameters that determine what a privileged account is varies for every organization according to the needs of the business.
+The exact parameters that determine what a privileged account varies for every organization according to the needs of the business.
 Not knowing exactly what a privileged account looks like creates vulnerabilities.
-Without this knowledge you can’t create concrete governance policies.
+Without this knowledge, you can’t create concrete governance policies.
 Start by mapping out what functions of your organization rely on different data, systems and applications.
 Then create a profile of who in your organization will have privileged access to these resources and when those accounts will be used.
 This information will inform your governance, which ensures that privileged accounts are properly monitored and controlled.